|Nutrition Facts (per serving)|

 This classic and perfectly delicious meatloaf is the recipe my mom made when I was growing up.
 It's the one I turn to when I want true comfort food.
 This is a very simple recipe.
 It uses oatmeal bread for a wonderful texture and flavor and just adds tomato sauce, eggs, and cooked onion.

-Serve it with some scalloped potatoes and a fresh fruit salad when it's cold and sleety outside.
+Serve it with some scalloped potatoes and a fresh fruit salad when it's cold outside.
 All you need to add to the meal is a dessert; serve chocolate chip cookies or brownies.

 - 1 tablespoon olive oil